MHaynes33/BlackBox/README.md

 ## VI.
 Final Notes

-~ To get a more detailed overview of the project check our presentation: [ACME Project Presentation](https://github.com/MHaynes33/BlackBox/blob/main/presentation/ACME_Project_Presentation.pdf)
+~ To get a more detailed overview of the project read through our presentation: [ACME Project Presentation](https://github.com/MHaynes33/BlackBox/blob/main/presentation/ACME_Project_Presentation.pdf) or watch it: [ACME_Project_Recorded_Presentation](

 ~ For all other questions reach out to any of the members listed above